joeyw99/ANSTO_HZB_Neutron_Training_Course_2024/Step4/README.md

 # Structure relaxation

-This is the first step in the phonon calculation.
+The structure relaxation is the first step in the phonon calculation.
 We need to relax the crystal structure to minimize the forces between atoms.
 We will use the relaxed structure to calculate the phonons.
 Effectively, we will obtain the phonon vibrations at 0 K temperature.

 ## Ions position relaxation.
-First we will relax the ions positions.
+First, we will relax the ions' positions.
 We need to change a couple of parameters in our input parameters file.

 ![relaxation_parameters.png](figures/relaxation_parameters.png)

-We will make a copy of template to run the simulation.
+We will make a copy of the template to run the simulation.
 ```shell
 cp -r template run1
 cd run1
 nano setonix_job.sh
 ```
-Remember to update `setonix_job.sh` with the right project and email values.
+Update `setonix_job.sh` with the right project and email values.
 ```shell
 sbatch setonix_job.sh
 ```
-Once the job is executing we can monitor its progress by looking at the total force from the output file.
+Once the job runs, we can monitor its progress by looking at the total force from the output file.
 ```shell
 grep "Total force =" pw.out
 ```